Bennett Foddy

 Bennett Foddy (born 1978) is an Australian video game designer based in New York.
+He is known for creating QWOP and Getting Over It with Bennett Foddy.

-Raised in Australia and trained as a moral philosopher on topics of drug addiction, Foddy was a bassist in the electronic music group Cut Copy and a hobbyist game designer while he finished his dissertation.
+Foddy was raised in Australia and trained as a moral philosopher on topics of drug addiction.
+He was a bassist in the electronic music group Cut Copy and a hobbyist game designer while he finished his dissertation.
 During his postdoctoral research at Princeton University and time on staff at Oxford University, Foddy developed games of very high difficulty, including QWOP (2008), which became an Internet sensation at the end of 2010 with the rise of new online social sharing tools.
 He later became an instructor at the NYU Game Center.
 His most famous game aside from QWOP is Getting Over It with Bennett Foddy, a philosophical, physics-based platform game released in 2017.
+He released Baby Steps in 2025.

 Early life and education

 Bennett Foddy was born in Australia in 1978.
 His parents were academics.
 He studied philosophy in college and was working as a research assistant in the field when his childhood friend, Dan Whitford, started the Australian electronic group Cut Copy.
 Whitford was the sole writer for the first album but reached out to friends to expand the band.
 Foddy played bass, despite having little experience.
 When his duties to the band conflicted with his philosophy studies, he chose the latter.
 Foddy enrolled in a doctoral degree in philosophy in late 2003 at the University of Melbourne with an interest in cognitive science and human addiction and left Cut Copy in 2004.
 On the topic of leaving the band, he stated that the "touring life of waiting and partying did not fit my personality".